brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/14_AIUseCases/0_PDFProcessingAnalytics/README.md

-# Building a Scalable Cloud-Based Database for Automated PDF Invoice Processing and Analytics
+# Automated PDF Invoice Processing and Analytics using OpenFramework and Function App

 Costa Rica